Name: Hannah Smith

 Given Name: Hannah

-Birth: 1642 in Stamford, Fairfield, Connecticut, United States
+Birth: ABT 1640 in of Stamford, Fairfield, Connecticut, United States

 Death: BEF 26 Jul 1691 in Stamford, Fairfield, Connecticut, United States

 3. Hannah Smith's brother, Daniel Smith, is married to John Caleb Knapp's niece Hannah Knapp.

 4. "Nicholas Knapp Genealogy," compiled by Alfred Averill Knapp, M.D.
 "This Genealogy of the Descendants of Nicholas Knapp, first found mentioned at Watertown, Massachusetts in 1630, is the result of the work and research of many individuals.
 The four principal collectors of data were Charles Ruggles Knapp, Henry Eno Knapp, Ezra Fred Knapp and the author, Alfred Averill Knapp, but they were assisted through correspondence by a large number of individuals who furnished much valuable family and local information..."
 Second Generation: